nsidc/metgenc-vm/README.md

 * `bump --help` will show all commands.
 * Add a description of the changes to the `Next` section in the [CHANGELOG.md](CHANGELOG.md).
 * Run `bump <level> --changelog --tag --tag-prefix ""` where `<level>` is `pre`, `patch`, `minor`, or `major`
-* Do a `git push` to update the remote repository.
+* Do a `git push --follow-tags` to update the remote repository.

 ## Logs